gloveser/learngit/readme.txt

+Git is a distributed version control system
 Git is a version control system.
 Git is free software.
 you are a pig
 Git has a mutablt index called stage
+Git tracks changes